knol3j/hashnhedge/site/content/posts/2025/08/crypto-influencers-secretly-broke.md

 - **Burnout rate**: 67% of crypto influencers quit within 18 months

 ### Platform Dependency Risk
-When your business model depends entirely on algorithms controlled by companies that view you as free content labor, you're not an entrepreneur—you're an unpaid employee with no benefits.
+When your business model depends entirely on algorithms controlled by companies that view you as free content labor, you're not an entrepreneur--you're an unpaid employee with no benefits.

 ## The Beautiful Irony